-The narrow roads that are centuries old, yet meticulously maintained lead you through winding farm lanes, sometimes too narrow for two cars to pass each other.
+The narrow roads that are centuries old, yet meticulously maintained lead you through winding farm lanes, sometimes too tight for two cars to pass each other.
 Bordered on either side by short stone walls that give you glimpses of picturesque quintessentially English farm dotted with fluffy sheep and lazy cows.
 The green fields stretch for miles, as far as the eye can see.

-The only breaks in this stunning scenery are the quaint little villages you come across, with their stone houses, cottage style gardens and beautifully maintained village greens with a local post office which serves the community as a one-stop-shop.
+The only breaks in this stunning scenery are the quaint little villages you come across, with their stone houses, cottage-style gardens and beautifully maintained village greens with a local post office which serves the community as a one-stop-shop.

 On reaching Bolton Abbey, we parked the car and walked to the Abbey.
 We paid £10 entrance for our car, and that covered entrance to the Abbey and the whole estate.
 The Abbey itself is breathtaking.
 We only had enough time to spend about an hour there, and that was definitely not enough time.
 Next time we plan a trip there we will go prepared with a picnic and spend the day.